Soleimani killed: US-Iran tensions to soar and the impact on India

 For the US this development is significant.
 The US has accused Iran of conducting proxy wars across the Middle East.
 Soleimani oversaw the operations against the US servicemen in Iraq by the Shia militias.

 India depends on crude imports from West Asia and other regions.
-The escalation of tensions would witness a spike in the prices and this would in turn have an impact at a time when the economy is slowing down.
+The escalation of tensions would witness a spike in the prices and this would, in turn, have an impact at a time when the economy is slowing down.

 In the year 2017 India received USD 69 billion worth of external remittances according to data by the Reserve Bank of India.
 Over 50 per cent of these remittances came from Saudi Arabia, Oman, United Arab Emirates and Qatar.
 Nearly 8 million Indian workers are present across West Asia.
 Any instability in the region is likely to affect the remittance flow.